Evelyn Cisneros: Career

-In November of 2001, Cisneros-Legate was appointed Ballet Education Coordinator in the San Francisco Ballet Center for Dance Education.
+In November 2001, Cisneros-Legate was appointed Ballet Education Coordinator in the San Francisco Ballet Center for Dance Education.
 As a coordinator, she hosted and provided content for Family Connection workshops, pre-performance talks, Community Matinees, movement workshops and discussions for SFBCDE’s popular Family Connections Series, and for Dance Education on Tour.
 In addition, as a team of educators training volunteers involved in the IMPACT program, Evelyn prepared online study guide content to educate teachers and students about the main elements of ballet, including music and terminology.
 In 2003, Evelyn published a book, “Ballet for Dummies”, along with co-author Scott Speck.

 In 2006, Cisneros-Legate was appointed academy director of Ballet Pacifica in Irvine, California.
 As Artistic Director, she produced The Nutcracker performed at the Barclay Theater for 21 performances.
 At the start of January 2010, she was principal of Boston Ballet's Marblehead Studio.
 She led the Boston Ballet school from 32 to 360 students.
 She also has served as artistic director of the after-school programming at the National Dance Institute.
 This nonprofit offers free dance lessons to nearly 9,500 students across the state through the Santa Fe Dance Barns, Hiland Theater, and the public schools.
 Cisneros-Legate also was adjunct professor at Endicott College building a ballet curriculum for groups like the YMCA’s gymnastics teams in Marblehead.

 Evelyn Cisneros-Legate married retired principal dancer Stephen Legate, with whom she has two children.
 Dr. Stephen Legate is currently a chiropractor.
 The family moved to Albuquerque in 2013.
 Here, Evelyn accepted the position of Artistic Director of The National Dance Institute of New Mexico in Albuquerque at The Hiland, where she built the newly renovated Hiland after school program.
 After starting with 235 students at the beginning of her position, the number had risen to a student body of 470.
 She is also responsible for managing 32 instructors, 3 pianists, 2 administrators and for teaching and overseeing the 10 studios that make up The Hiland.
 Additionally, she is in charge of building the ballet program and directing the Company Xcel and newly appointed Jr. Company Xcel.
 In 2014 Cisneros-Legate was named by the Huffington Post as one of the "17 Ballet Icons Who Are Changing The Face Of Dance Today."

-As of September of 2020, Evelyn was appointed as the new Director of the Frederick Quinney Lawson Ballet West Academy, running all four campuses of the school.
-She started at the San Francisco Ballet as a student of the Harold Christensen regime, was brought into the company by Lew Christensen, and then William Christensen, the Ballet West founder, appointed her as the new Director.
+As of September 2020, Evelyn was appointed as the new Director of the Frederick Quinney Lawson Ballet West Academy, running all four campuses of the school.
+She started at the San Francisco Ballet as a student of the Harold Christensen regime, was brought into the company by Lew Christensen, and then Willam Christensen, the Ballet West founder, appointed her as the new Director.
 Artistic Director of the Academy, Adam Sklute, mentioned her appointment as the dynamic next step in building Ballet West Academy to a world-renowned institution for dance education.